Frequently Asked Questions

 What is CustodyComms?

-CustodyComms is a desktop application that helps family law attorneys and parents analyze co-parent communications and generate court-ready evidence.
-It consolidates messages from multiple sources (texts, emails, co-parenting apps), uses AI to detect patterns and incidents, and exports professional PDF reports that meet legal admissibility standards.
+CustodyComms is a desktop application that helps family law pros and parents analyze co-parent communications and generate evidence-ready documents.
+It consolidates messages from multiple sources (texts, emails, co-parenting apps), uses algorithms and AI to detect incidents, gives them titles / descriptions, and exports professional PDF reports for attorney review.

 Who is CustodyComms for?